jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Cabinet-Service/Introduction/Application-Scenarios.md

 **Device Hosting**

-  Customers may have their own devices hosted to the JD Cloud data center and they can choose self-maintenance or hosted service for DevOps Service of devices.
+  JD Cloud provides various device hosting services and adopts the "self-owned + leasing" mode.
+The customers can host their self-owned servers, TOR interchangers, firewalls, special devices to the JD Cloud IDC Data Center, and they can also lease JD Cloud’s servers, interchangers, firewalls and other devices.
+Customers can choose self-maintenance or Delegated DevOps to conduct DevOps service to the hosted device.

 ![To view Application Scenario 1, click the link](https://github.com/jdcloudcom/en/blob/en-Cloud-Cabinet-Service/image/Hyper-Converged-IDC/Cloud-Cabinet-Service/CCS013.png)